HubSpot/sample-apps-retry-middleware/php/README.md

 # HubSpot PHP Retry Middleware Sample App

-This is a sample app for the [hubspot-php SDK](../../../../).
 Currently, this app focuses on demonstrating the retry middleware mechanism.
 It will be useful for you if you often reach rate limit (429 http error).

 Please see the documentation on [Creating an app in HubSpot](https://developers.hubspot.com/docs-beta/creating-an-app)